 - We ask visitors to practice extreme caution during dry conditions and to follow all laws regarding open fires, as well as have an emergency plan and follow any evacuation orders. - Make sure that nothing is dragging from your vehicle, particularly when towing.
-Never pull onto dry grass or vegetation. - On mountain roads GPS is not always correct, please carry a map and/or plan your trip out ahead of time. - Campfires: - Get a campfire permit online at www.permit.preventwildfiresca.org or from a CAL FIRE, U.S. Forest Service or BLM station if necessary. - o Keep your campfire small, have a 10-foot clearance around it and don't leave it unattended. - Make sure you completely extinguish your fire using the "drown, stir and feel" method. - BBQ/Fireplace - o Ensure there is 10 feet of clearance around your BBQ. - o Dispose of ash in a metal container with a lid away from any flammable materials. - Ashes may take several days to cool completely in the can.
+Never pull onto dry grass or vegetation. - On mountain roads GPS is not always correct, please carry a map and/or plan your trip out ahead of time. - Campfires: - Get a campfire permit online at www.permit.preventwildfiresca.org or from a CAL FIRE, U.S. Forest Service or BLM station if necessary. - Keep your campfire small, a 5-foot clearance is required by regulation around it (10-feet is suggested) and don't leave it unattended. - Make sure you completely extinguish your fire using the "drown, stir and feel" method. - BBQ/Fireplace - Ensure there is 10 feet of clearance around your BBQ. - o Dispose of ash in a metal container with a lid away from any flammable materials. - Ashes may take several days to cool completely in the can.
 Do not discard them until they are cool enough to touch. - Target Shooting - Shoot in areas free of vegetation. - Use safe targets, such as paper or clay pigeons, as steel targets or rocks may throw sparks into nearby vegetation. - O Have a shovel and fire extinguisher on hand in case a fire does spark.